lzl1918/WebFileTransfer/README.md

                //...
     ```

-3. 启动程序
+3. Start dotnet core

     ```BAT
     dotnet run
     ```

 ## For dev
-- 只有一个 Controller, 后台逻辑还是比较简单
+- There is only one `Controller`.
-- 前端靠ajax与后端通信
+- FE communicates with BE by ajax
-- 使用 jquery.fileDownload 通过发送POST请求下载文件
+- `jquery.fileDownload` is included to download files through `POST` method

 ## Improvement remained
-- 安全性
+- Security
-- 上传功能
+- Upload files to server
-- 文件图标
+- More file icons
-- 控制台log显示数据传输状态
+- Display the requests in console window